MadEase-Graduation-Project/AI/README.md

 ---

 **⚠️ Medical Disclaimer**: This chatbot is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified healthcare providers for medical concerns.
+In emergency situations, call emergency services immediately.